ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 And finally, will our backup work when needed or will it fail?

+Wal-g, the successor of Wal-e, is the most complete and lightweight solution to provide both incremental (trought archive command) and full backup support.
+Also, it provides out of the box features that allow store backup in a persistent volume (using a storage class that supports `ReadWriteMany` access mode) or a cloud storage between AWS S3, Google Cloud Storage or Azure Blob Storage.
+It also allow configure aspects like bandwidth or disk usage rate or encryption (with pgp).

 ## Log

 We want to sotre our logs distributed across all our containers in a central location and be able to analyze them when